rajashish140/rajashish140.github.io/_posts/2021-09-14-Attack-on-etherium.md

 The difference is the fallback function makes a call to transfer instead of recursively calling withdraw.
 Because the balance has not been set to 0 before this call, the transfer function can transfer a balance that has already been spent.

 This vulnerability was also used in the DAO attack.

+<h2>The DAO Attack of 2016</h2>
+Attackers used a combination of these two types of Reentrancy Attacks: Single Function & Cross Function.

+The attackers were able to siphon 3.6 Million Ether from the DAO Smart Contract to their own accounts.
+Fortunately, the Ethereum community decided to Hard Fork and restored all the funds to the original Smart Contract.
+However, this led to a lot of controversy and led to the infamous Ethereum and Ethereum Classic network split.

+Up to today, Ethereum bears the stain of the DAO controversy – albeit fading with time.
+It would be a disaster if it were to happen all over again.

 <h2>Integer Overflow and Underflow</h2>